HaydnVH/Witchcraft/CodingStandard.md

 ## Enums

 Enumerations should always be defined in some sensible order; when in doubt, sort alphabetically.
 Enums should always be class enums, with the name and enumeration in pascal case.
 For enums which contain bitfield values, values should be assigned explicitly using binary notation (`0b0001`).
-Enums which are used beyond runtime (saved to disc etc) should have explicit values and should be in value order if that differs from alphabetical.
+Enums which are used beyond runtime (saved to disc etc) must have explicitly assigned values.
 ```
 enum class MyBitfield {
 	First  = 0b0001,